 After you’ve performed all the different tactics to optimize your display URL, it’s a good idea to use Google analytics data to see how your ads are performing and see if there are any other changes that you can make, such as tweaking ad keywords or further improving display URLs.
-Every bit of data is important to help you rank as high as possible and make the most out of your ad campaign.
+Every bit of data is important to help you rank as high as possible and make the most out of your ad campaigns.

 Once you learn the rhythm of designing display URLs, you can improve future campaign success by tailoring the domain, keyword, and URL to each other to form a cohesive and search engine optimized ad structure.

-Hopefully, this guide has taught you what you need to know about display URLs, their value, and how best to optimize them.
+Hopefully, this guide has taught you what you need to know about AdWords display URLs, their value, and how best to optimize them.
 Using the tips we’ve outlined here you can increase the ad rank of your ads and score more premium ad space and cut marketing costs.